openwpm/OpenWPM/README.md

 Thus, in order to add or change instrumentation you will need a few additional dependencies, which can be installed with `install-dev.sh`.

+### Types Annotations in Python

+We as maintainers have decided it would be helpful to have Python3 type annotations for the python part of this project to catch errors earlier, get better code completion and allow bigger changes down the line with more confidence.
+As such you should strive to add type annotations to all new code you add to the project as well as the one you plan to change fundamentally.

 ### Editing instrumentation

 The instrumentation extension is included in `/automation/Extension/firefox/`.
 The instrumentation itself (used by the above extension) is included in `/automation/Extension/webext-instrumentation/`.
 Any edits within these directories will require the extension to be re-built to produce a new `openwpm.xpi` with your updates.
 You can use `build_extension.sh` to do this.

 ### Debugging the platform